Sammy-Kipkosgei/zero_day/README.md

-This is my first markdown
+This file is mandatory in projects